-All applicants must have completed an ACGME approved (or equivalent) residency training program in diagnostic radiology and be board-certified or eligible by the American Board of Radiology.
+All applicants must have completed an ACGME approved (or equivalent) residency training program in diagnostic radiology and should be board-certified or eligible by the American Board of Radiology.

-Requied application materials include:
+Required application materials include:

 - Medical school transcripts

-- Three letters of reference
+- Three additional letters of reference

-- A personal statement
+- Personal statement

 - Interviews will be required